H-ISAC Frequently Asked Questions

 How much does it cost to join?

-H-ISAC’s General Membership Models, defined by the leading representatives of the nation’s health sector, is based on an organization’s business structure and annual revenues.
+Health-ISAC’s General Membership Models, defined by the leading representatives of the nation’s health sector, is based on an organization’s business structure and annual revenues.
 All members receive the same services.
 Click here to view the varying levels of membership available.

 Why is there a fee for being a member?

-H-ISAC offers a variety of value-added cybersecurity intelligence situational awareness, information sharing, analysis and response tools which are resource intensive and cost prohibitive for many.
+Health-ISAC offers a variety of value-added cybersecurity intelligence situational awareness, information sharing, analysis and response tools which are resource intensive and cost prohibitive for many.
 Members receive access to many resources not readily available.

 How does my organization become a member?